 This is one of the great secrets of the entire travel rewards concept, but it is hard to wrap your mind around if this is your first time hearing about it: You can easily earn British Airways Avios points, which reside in your British Airways Executive Club account.
-You can then log into your BA account to access your points and book flights on American Airlines.
+You can then log into your BA account to access your points and book flights on American Airlines and Alaska Airlines.

 Two great things about this concept:

 - British Airways points are available through the British Airways Visa Signature® Card, transfers from Chase Ultimate Rewards and transfers from Amex Membership Rewards points.

 - The British Airways frequent flyer award chart governs these redemptions, which means that shorter flights in actual distance cost dramatically less than a normal frequent flyer award flight using regular American Airlines miles.

 Since #2 is essential, here’s the chart showing one-way award flights using British Airways Avios points: